 While a company’s shareholders own the company, they delegate its running to the directors (although in a lot of cases the directors and shareholders will be the same people).
 Clear and fair responsibilities for the directors are important both to protect the interests of shareholders and so the directors themselves know what is expected of them, what they can do and what they can’t.

 If directors fail in their responsibilities, the consequences can be severe.
 Shareholders can vote for their removal, and in some cases directors can find themselves barred from being company directors for a considerable time.
 Therefore, it is sensible for a company director to have a good working knowledge of their powers and responsibilities as laid out in the company’s articles of association.

 The Companies Act 2006 lays down several general duties that apply to all directors:

-- a duty to promote the success of the company.
-More on this below.
+A duty to promote the success of the company

 The articles will also define how decisions must be made.
 While limited company directors will act collectively as a board to bind the company, the articles usually empower the board of directors to delegate powers to individual directors as they consider appropriate.
 An individual director’s specific responsibilities within a company may differ based on the size of company, the number of directors and the nature of the company’s business.
 A director’s own role, experience and expertise will also influence their areas and scope of responsibility.